jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (4) If the chief executive is unable to ascertain which of the parents has the greater responsibility for the child or which of them was the principal caregiver before the parents began living apart, the parents shall agree between themselves as to which of them shall be entitled to have that child taken into account by the chief executive in assessing entitlement to a benefit and the rate of benefit payable; and until the parents reach agreement the child shall not be taken into account in assessing the entitlement to a benefit of, or the rate of benefit payable to, either parent.

 ### 71 Special provisions where compensation or damages recoverable by applicant
-(1) Notwithstanding anything to the contrary in this Act or Part 6 of the War Pensions Act 1954 or the New Zealand Superannuation and Retirement Income Act 2001, where any person who has recovered or is entitled to recover compensation or damages from any other person in respect of any disability caused by accident or disease or in respect of wrongful or unjustifiable dismissal claims any benefit, the following provisions shall apply:
+(1) Notwithstanding anything to the contrary in this Act or Part 6 of the Veterans' Support Act 2014 or the New Zealand Superannuation and Retirement Income Act 2001, where any person who has recovered or is entitled to recover compensation or damages from any other person in respect of any disability caused by accident or disease or in respect of wrongful or unjustifiable dismissal claims any benefit, the following provisions shall apply:
   (a) where any compensation or damages have been recovered, the chief executive may refuse to grant a benefit or may grant a reduced benefit for the period of disability or loss of expectation of employment in respect of which the compensation or damages have been paid or are deemed by the chief executive to have been paid; and
   (b) where any applicant for a benefit has a claim against any person to recover any compensation or damages, the chief executive may grant a benefit subject to the condition that the whole or such part of the benefit as the chief executive may require shall be repaid to the chief executive out of any compensation or damages that may thereafter be recovered, and in any such case the amount of the benefit or that part thereof, as the case may be, shall constitute a charge on the compensation or damages and is a debt due to the Crown under section 85A(b) and (e), and subject to recovery under section 86(1) (chief executive's duty to recover debt referred to in section 85A), from the beneficiary or from any person liable for the payment of the compensation or damages.
 (2) For the purposes of this section the expression compensation or damages includes any ex gratia payment made in settlement of or on account of a claim for compensation or damages; but does not include any impairment lump sum received under Schedule 1 of the Accident Compensation Act 2001.

 ### 71A Deduction of weekly compensation from income-tested benefits
-(1) Subject to subsection (4), this section applies to a person who is qualified to receive an income-tested benefit (other than New Zealand superannuation or a veteran's pension unless the veteran's pension would be subject to abatement under section 74D of the War Pensions Act 1954) where—
+(1) Subject to subsection (4), this section applies to a person who is qualified to receive an income-tested benefit (other than New Zealand superannuation or a veteran's pension unless the veteran's pension would be subject to abatement under section 171 of the Veterans' Support Act 2014) where—
   (a) the person is entitled to receive or receives weekly compensation in respect of the person or his or her spouse or partner or a dependent child; or
   (b) the person's spouse or partner receives weekly compensation.
 (2) Where this section applies, the rate of the benefit payable to the person must be reduced by the amount of weekly compensation payable to the person.